 These packages are inclusive, meaning that everything in that package is included for one price.
 Contact me for more detailed information about pricing and the services offered in these packages.

--Guidance for students in how to best engage in extracurricular activities (in-school, out-of-school, and summer program) so they can explore interests and develop a competitive resume for the college admissions process.
+Guidance for students in how to best engage in extracurricular activities (in-school, out-of-school, and summer programs) so they can explore interests and develop a competitive resume for the college admissions process.

 This package is designed to help college-bound juniors and seniors and their families navigate the college application and admissions process.
 This package can begin as early as late spring of the sophomore year and may include some or all of the following:

--Guidance on standardized testing including which tests to take, when to take them, and whether test prep is recommended. -Advice on extracurricular involvement and summer enrichment that cultivates the student’s interests, skills, and leadership qualities increasing college preparedness and competitiveness in the admissions process.
+Guidance on standardized testing including which tests to take, when to take them, and whether test prep is recommended.

--Creation of a comprehensive, personalized proposed college list—typically 18-25 colleges—that includes admissions chances, embedded links, and information specific to the student’s desired criteria and interests.
+Creation of a comprehensive, personalized proposed college list that includes admissions chances, embedded links, and information specific to the student’s desired criteria and interests.

--Guidance on developing and writing the personal statement (college essay) and supplemental essays including brainstorming and detailed feedback using Google docs, Skype, and/or in-person meetings.
+Guidance on developing and writing the personal statement (main college essay), UC personal insight questions, and supplemental essays including brainstorming and detailed feedback using Google docs, Zoom and/or in-person meetings.

--Assistance with creating a resume/brag sheet that highlights the student’s key attributes and accomplishments.
+Assistance with how to best communicate extracurricular activities that highlight the student’s key attributes and accomplishments.